Supporting someone with a mental illness

 - has to clean up after themselves, and

-- has to do their own laundry and clean their room.
+- has to do their own laundry and clean their room, if they can.

 Everyone in the household should sign up to the agreements.
 You need to think about what will happen if people don’t follow the rules.
 It is important to stay calm but firm when you put the rules into effect and try to prevent arguments.